 1. Pass a writing sample within the first year of study.

 2. Completion of the Intercultural Development Inventory (IDI) in the first semester of enrollment after matriculation.

 3. Satisfactory completion of 48 semester hours of credit (cr) as follows (A-I):

-B. Orientation to the Older Testament CH161 or One scripture elective (chose one, 2-3 cr)
+B. Orientation to the Older Testament CH161 or One scripture elective (choose one, 3 cr)

-C. Introduction to the New Testament CH261 or One scripture elective (chose one, 2-3 cr)
+C. Introduction to the New Testament CH261 or One scripture elective (choose one, 3 cr)